HsienYu/RPi_SyncLooper/README.md

   setup all pi in same network:

   by router --- you don't need to do additional setup

+  you can setup up files in boot partition by reading SDcard in your computer

   by switch --- setup interface eth0 in /boot/dhcpcd.conf

   by WIFI, setup your ssid & passwd in /boot/wpa_supplicant.conf